carmen-viloria/tsc/README.md

 ## Meetings

-TSC meetings are intended to be the focal point for the technical community oand its working groups.
+TSC meetings are intended to be the focal point for the technical community and its working groups.
 TSC meetings are open to anyone to attend, unless in the exceptional case that there is a sensitive topic to discuss, which requires a closed session.

 ### Meeting Cadence
 TSC Meetings are held bi-weekly.